DEVITY-IOT/devity-iot.github.io/website/docs/reference/data-hub.md

 ### Certificate Authority

-By selecting the **Certificate Authority**, you can choose which CA can issue a certificate to the MQTT application running on the Device.
+By selecting the **Certificate Authority**, you can choose which CA can issue a certificate to the MQTT application running on the device.
 This application certificate will then be used to securely connect to the cloud platform before starting to send the telemetry data.

 ### Trust Anchor